tdwg/ac/docs/guide.md

 namespace prefix for the AC namespace use "ac" wherever feasible.
 The result is known as a qualified name.
 For example the normative wiki documentation for the borrowed term dcterms:identifier has URI http://purl.org/dc/terms/identifier.
-In this document we will follow the qualified name convention that is established by the wiki rendering.
+In this document we will follow the established qualified name convention.
 In fact, most of the URIs for terms borrowed from external vocabularies (about half of them) do in fact resolve to something in relevant documentation for that external standard.
 Sometimes it is not precise because the documentation is a PDF document and several (different\!)
 URIs might apparently resolve to the same place.

-Examples from the normative Term List are shown below.
+Examples from the Term List are shown below.

 <table>